Introduction to the Veiled Chameleon

 - Bee pollen ingredient.
 This “superfood” is a natural component in a chameleon’s diet.
 Although we keepers are generally panicked when a bee gets near our chameleon, do you notice how quickly they run over to eat it?
 They know they are getting good nutrition from this food item. (and, no, the stinger does not cause an issue in digestion)

 - Rich carotenoids included.
 We do not know which carotenoid(s) chameleons use as their pro-vitamin A (what they use to create retinol – also known as vitamin A), but the special focus of EarthPro-A to include a wide variety of carotenoids without relying on Beta Carotene is our best option to work this problem out.
-If we are to remove pre-formed vitamin A out of the diet, EarthPro-A is the best hope of all the available supplements.

 An alternative, if the Arcadia EarthPro-A is not available is to use bee pollen and calcium powder mixed together.
 Bee pollen does not stick on its own and mixing bee pollen powder with calcium powder or crushing up bee pollen granules with calcium powder will produce an effective (and well tested) every day powder supplement.
 If bee pollen is not available then the third choice would be to dust with plain calcium.
 Remember to get calcium without D3.